conflictanalyticslab/legal-chatgpt/README.md

 - For Windows, download the `ngrok.exe` file from https://ngrok.com/download and click to open that file.
 This should open up an ngrok window.
 - In the ngrok window, run `ngrok config add-authtoken <token>` and `ngrok http --domain=chat.openjustice.ai 3000`.
 You may need to ask the developer for the token as well.
 - The app should be running at https://chat.openjustice.ai !
 (Might take a couple minutes to spin up the app)

+# Developer Contributing Guidelines

+- Make only small changes to each commits
+- Create a new branch for every new request/ticket
+- Use git rebase for cherry picking, avoid using git commit reset --hard if possible